ryanlow64/tp/docs/UserGuide.md

 Format: `add_client name/NAME phone/PHONE_NUMBER [email/EMAIL] [addr/ADDRESS]`

 * The client's name must be provided.
-* The client's phone number must be provided.
+* The client's phone number must be provided, and must be exactly 8 digits long.
 * The client's email and address are optional fields.

 Examples: